Näe ja koe Kulttuurikohteet Partakoski

 Experience the Partakoski rapids

-Image: Hannu Mäkitie
+Image: Veera Hakkarainen, Hannu Mäkitie